View all newsletters

 By Andrew Harris

-“They killed it here”– the Afrikaans lilt floats softly across the Serengeti sunshine.
+“They killed it here”– the Afrikaans lilt floats softly through the Serengeti sunshine.
 We’re 20 ft away, examining the latest drama of death and survival in the world’s most revered national park; the carcass of a wildebeest, brought down by lions the night before, springing out of the darkness with a feral ferocity and the inevitability of death itself.
 It’s already been picked bone-white clean by hyenas.

 Jean du Plessis (the name derives from Huguenot antecedents arriving in South Africa centuries earlier) stands over in the yellowy-green grass, now daubed a bright and fresh-looking red, flattened down as if the scene of a recent picnic, which in a way it was.
 Just not the potato salad kind.
-Killed there, dragged here, and another skeleton added to the many scattered across the savannah-like pebbledash in a constant reminder that this is where predator and prey have conducted their business for millennia.
+Killed there, dragged here, and another skeleton added to the many scattered across the savannah like pebbledash, in a constant reminder that this is where predator and prey have conducted their business for millennia.

 We’re out on a morning walk from Usawa, the newly debuted mobile camp of upscale safari operator, Wilderness, for whom du Plessis is regional director.
 A pioneer of walking safaris, he likes, wherever possible, to clamber out of the ubiquitous 4WDs and into the wild.